Resources For Young People

-Keeping mentally healthy is just as important as keeping physically healthy.
+Keeping mentally healthy is just as important as staying physically healthy, even when your young!

-Mental health affects how we think, feel, and act.
-It also helps determine how we handle stress, relate to others, and make choices.
+Mental health affects how you think, feel, and act.
+It also helps determine how you handle stress, relate to others, and the choices you make.

 Good mental health is a state of wellbeing where you feel connected to others, are involved in your community and can cope with stress when faced with challenges and change in life.

 The A-B-C guidelines for positive mental health provide a simple approach you can adopt to become more mentally healthy:

 - Go for a walk or a run